paquettg/i18n/README.md

 Install
 -------

 This package can be found on [packagist](https://packagist.org/packages/paquettg/i18n) and is best loaded using [composer](http://getcomposer.org/).
-We support php 5.4, 5.5, and hhvm.
+We support PHP 7.1, 7.2, and 7.3.

 Simple Example
 --------------